The national library strategy for Sweden

 Mångspråkiga lånecentralen (”the multilingual inter-library loan service”, MLC) is Stockholm Public Library’s government-funded assignment to provide loan services to other Swedish libraries.
-Read more about MLC under KB’s partners (link to information in Swedish).
+Read more about MLC under services for your library (link to information in Swedish).

 National framework for disposal and preservation

 The report Allt åt alla för alltid (”Everything to everyone forever”, 2020 – link to information in Swedish) identifies a need for Swedish research libraries to strengthen their collaboration on disposal and preservation of physical collections.
 The suggestion is that a national framework be established.
 Read the report (link to pdf in Swedish).
 External link.

 On assignment from the government, KB promotes and coordinates the work towards open access to scientific publications.
 The aim is that all publications should be available online, free for everyone to read and reuse.